rackerlabs/support-how-to/content/rackspace-email/dns-record-definitions.md

 |A       |blog.example.com  |XXX.XX.XX.XXX  |10          |3600   |

 ### MX Record
-– “Mail Exchanger Record”.
-This record specifies a mail server responsible for accepting messages addressed to your domain.
+**MX Record** (Mail Exchanger Record) specifies a mail server responsible for accepting messages addressed to your domain.
 Without these records, emails addressed to your domain do not know how to find your mailbox.
 Think of it as sending a letter to an address that does not exist; it will be returned to sender if the MX records are missing.

 Example: